ramizhajj1/cse15l-lab-reports/LabReport4.md

 This showed that the unit tests failed, meaning that I needed to make changes to the code to have it work.

-Edit the code file to fix the failing test
+## Edit the code file to fix the failing test

+This is how I edited the code to get it to run and pass the failing test:

-Run the tests, demonstrating that they now succeed
+## Run the tests, demonstrating that they now succeed

 Now, to run the tests again and ensure that they succeed, I used <up><up><up><up> enter.
 This is the code that was put in:
 ```